- About Us

 Evaluation of the Organization:

-A review of the organization's goals, structure, systems and activities is conducted by the Executive Director and overseen by a sub-committee of the Board on a bi-annual basis.
+A review of the organization's goals, structure, systems and activities is conducted by the CEO and overseen by a sub-committee of the Board on a bi-annual basis.
 The intention of the review is not to identify failures and assign blame, but rather to identify areas for improvement, what's working well, and new opportunities the Society wishes to explore.
 An ad-hoc committee is struck by the Board at its June meeting every second year.
 The ad-hoc committee then develops a review process and time-line, for discussion and ratification at the following September Board meeting.

 Evaluation of the Board:

 A review of how the Board is working is to be conducted on an annual basis, during the annual retreat.
 Directors will look at the Board and organizational priorities and determine whether or not they are connected and if not, why not.
 Directors will also look at how much time is being devoted to these priorities and assess whether or not other, less important topics are dominating Board time.
 The purpose of the Board evaluation is to ensure Directors' time is well spent on issues important to the organization.